mmusal/mmusal.github.io/_posts/BYM_ModelApplication.md

 |Lower Risk  |  3   |  7   |  0   |
 |Higher Risk |  4   |  0   |  7   |

 San Diego had a more varied year in 2020 compared to 2021 and 2022.
-When we look at the same plot as the other counties in this section
+When we look at the same plot as the other counties in this section;

 <figure><img src="BYM_ModelApplication_files/figure-html/unnamed-chunk-19-1.png"><figcaption></figcaption></figure>
-and it is straightforward from looking at the boxplots even though there were certain weeks in 2020 and 2021 that San Diego performed poorly for the great majority of the time the county performed well.
+it is straightforward from looking at the boxplots for the great majority of the time the county performed well even though there were certain weeks in 2020 and 2021 of poor performance.

 Table: The number of biweeks that the CI did not contain 0 indicating higher or lower relative mortality risk in San Diego